Anthony Esolen

-Esolen is a Catholic, and his writings generally contain an identifiable conservative or traditionalist perspective.
-He has frequently criticized the concept of "diversity" as commonly understood in modern Western culture.
-Dissatisfaction over some of the views that he expressed contributed to his decision to leave Providence College.
+Esolen, a Catholic, writes on a broad field of topics—literature, the arts, and social commentary—and is known as a conservative and a traditionalist scholar.
+He taught in the Development of Western Civilization program at Providence College for 27 years when he criticized the concept of "diversity" as commonly used in the modern academy and became the target of a campus protest.
+The administration's actions in response to this protest influenced his decision to leave Providence College.

-Early life and career
+Early life and writing

 Esolen is of Italian ancestry.
 He was born in Archbald, Pennsylvania.
 Anthony Esolen graduated summa cum laude from Princeton University in 1981.
 He pursued graduate work at the University of North Carolina at Chapel Hill, where he earned his M.A. in 1981 and a Ph.D. in Renaissance literature in 1987.
 Esolen's dissertation, "A Rhetoric of Spenserian Irony," was directed by S.K.
 Heninger.
-He taught at Furman University from 1988 to 1990.

 Providence College

 Esolen began teaching English at Providence College in 1990, becoming a full professor in 1995.
-He earned a reputation as a conservative Catholic author, and grew increasingly dissatisfied with the more liberal direction of Providence College, a Catholic university run by the Dominican Order.
+He earned a reputation as a conservative Catholic author, and grew increasingly dissatisfied with the more liberal activist direction of Providence College, a Catholic university run by the Dominican Order.
 He is a critic of "diversity" training and guidelines as practiced at many American colleges and universities.
 In the summer of 2016, he remarked, "What counts for them as 'diversity' is governed entirely by a monotonous and predictable list of current political concerns.
 If you read a short story written in English by a Latina author living up the road in Worcester, that counts as 'diverse,' but if you read a romance written in Spanish by a Spanish author living in Spain four hundred years ago, that does not count as 'diverse.'"

 In September 2016, Crisis Magazine published an article by Esolen titled "My College Succumbed to the Totalitarian Diversity Cult."
 Crisis Magazine wrote the title for the piece, according to Esolen.
-In the essay, Esolen argued that Western insistence on diversity as one of its core values was destructive to authentic cultures and was inherently contradictory to the Christian faith.
+In the essay, Esolen argued that Western insistence on a modern politically defined idea of diversity as one of its core values was destructive to authentic cultures and was inherently contradictory to the Christian faith.
 He stated that people can only "be truly at one" when they are united by faith in God.
 Questioning the very western idea of diversity, he asked: